jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

      number, the greater the cost.
    * ``--machine-type`` specifies the amount of CPU and RAM in each node.
 There is a `variety of types <https://cloud.google.com/compute/docs/machine-types>`_ to choose from.
-   * ``--zone`` specifies which computer center to use.
-To reduce latency, choose a zone closest to whoever is sending the commands.
-View available zones via ``gcloud compute zones list`` .
+Picking something appropriate here will have a large effect on how much you pay - smaller machines restrict the max amount of RAM each user can have access to but allow more fine-grained scaling, reducing cost.
+     The default (`n1-standard-2`) has 2CPUs and 7.5G of RAM each, and might not be a good fit for all use cases!
+   * ``--zone`` specifies which data center to use.
+Pick something that is not too far away from your users.
+You can find a list of them `here <https://cloud.google.com/compute/docs/regions-zones/regions-zones#available>`_.

 5. To test if your cluster is initialized, run: